Ford Fiesta ST hatchback

 Engines, drive & performance

-This is where the ST truly hits the spot.
+This is where the ST truly hits the spot and why it deserves our Best Hot Hatchback 2014 award.
 As you’d rightly expect with a flagship performance model, the ST is easily the best car to drive in the Fiesta range.
 The steering is light but sharp and the ride isn’t overly firm even though the suspension is 15mm lower and around 12 per cent stiffer than in a standard hatchback.
 All cars come fitted with a 180bhp 1.6-litre EcoBoost engine, which, given the ST's compact dimensions, feels like more than enough, as it pushes the car from 0-62mph in just 6.9 seconds.
 What's more, thanks to an effective turbocharger, there's loads of power available through all the gears and it never feels like it will run out of puff, even on the motorway.
 The Fiesta is the best standard supermini on the market, and Ford has undoubtedly produced one of the most entertaining hot hatchbacks as well.